Let's get it started!

 1. Download and install reWASD

-2. Perfect time to start connecting Joy-Cons to PC, via charging grip or Bluetooth
+2. Ideal moment to connect Joy-Cons to your PC, either using the charging grip or Bluetooth

 How to use Joy-Cons on PC as one controller?